Poultry Compter

 Poultry Compter (also known as Poultry Counter) was a small prison that stood at Poultry, part of Cheapside in the City of London.
-The compter was used to lock up minor criminals and prisoners convicted under civil law and was run by the City's Sheriff.
+The compter was used to lock up minor criminals and prisoners convicted under civil law and was run by one of the City's sheriffs.
 It operated from the 16th century until 1815.
 It was pulled down in 1817 and replaced with a chapel.

 History

 The compter was used to house prisoners such as vagrants, debtors and religious dissenters, as well as criminals convicted of misdemeanours including homosexuality, prostitution and drunkenness.
 For example, on 1 August 1772, The Craftsman reported that "a well dressed man was detected, near Lombard-street, in an unnatural crime, and immediately committed to the Poultry Compter."
 On 5 July 1799, a Friday evening, at 7 o'clock, a naked man was arrested at the Mansion House and sent to the compter.
 He confirmed that he had accepted a wager of 10 guineas (equal to £ today) to run naked from Cornhill to Cheapside.

 Prisoners were not segregated and conditions in the small gaol were described as poor.
 In 1776 William Smith said it was a place where "riot, drunkenness, blasphemy and debauchery, echo from the walls, sickness and misery are confined within them".
 Another contemporary account said:

 the mixture of scents that arose from mundungus, tobacco, foul feet, dirty shirts, stinking breaths, and uncleanly carcases, poisoned our nostrils far worse than a Southwark ditch, a tanner's yard, or a tallow-chandler's melting-room.
 The ill-looking vermin, with long, rusty beards, swaddled up in rags, and their heads—some covered with thrum-caps, and others thrust into the tops of old stockings.
 Some quitted their play they were before engaged in, and came hovering round us, like so many cannibals, with such devouring countenances, as if a man had been but a morsel with 'em, all crying out, "Garnish, garnish," as a rabble in an insurrection crying, "Liberty, liberty!"
 We were forced to submit to the doctrine of nonresistance, and comply with their demands, which extended to the sum of two shillings each.

 Certainly, the state of the prison was giving considerable cause for concern and, in 1804, an official report said the prison was:

 in such a state of decay, as to become inadequate to the safe custody of the debtors and prisoners therein confined, and extremely dangerous, as well to the lives of the said debtors and prisoners as to other persons resorting thereto.

-This report was contained in a preamble to the London Debtors' Prisons Act 1804 enabling the city's authorities to move inmates to another City prison (Giltspur Street Compter), although this purpose was not achieved until 1815, following the passage of the Debtors Prison for London and Middlesex Act 1815.
+This report was contained in a preamble to the London Debtors' Prisons Act 1804 (44 Geo.
+3. c. lxxxiv) enabling the city's authorities to move inmates to another City prison (Giltspur Street Compter), although this purpose was not achieved until 1815, following the passage of the Debtors Prison for London and Middlesex Act 1815 (55 Geo.
+3. c. xcviii).
 The Poultry Compter was demolished in 1817.